SkyrilHD/Dell-Exx50-Hackintosh/README.md

 </details>

-## How to Install macOS Sonoma
+## How to Install macOS Sequoia

-There are two ways you can install Sonoma:
+There are two ways you can install Sequoia:

-1. If you have an already working macOS, download the Installer from the App Store and make a bootable Installer with `createinstallmedia` by using this command in Terminal: `sudo /Applications/Install\ macOS\ Ventura.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`
+1. If you have an already working macOS, download the Installer from the App Store and make a bootable Installer with `createinstallmedia` by using this command in Terminal: `sudo /Applications/Install\ macOS\ Sequoia.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`

 2. If you are using Windows, use [macrecovery.py](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/macrecovery) from the offical [OpenCore release package](https://github.com/acidanthera/OpenCorePkg/releases/).
 Follow this [guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html) to understand how it works.